Skip to main content

 Livestock 4-H Club

 The Livestock Club welcomes youth to learn about livestock species – cattle, sheep, goats, etc. through hands-on activities.
-Unless otherwise announced, it meets at 6:00 p.m., usually at the Caldwell Agriculture Fairgrounds off of US 321 in Lenoir.
-Many members raise and show livestock, but it is not a requirement to join.
-It is open to youth ages 5-18.
+Unless otherwise indicated, they meet at 6:00 p.m., usually at the Caldwell Agriculture Fairgrounds off of US 321 in Lenoir.

 Jr. Historical Dance Troupe 4-H Club

-Fiber Arts 4-H Club (Coming Soon)
+Fiber Arts 4-H Club

 Stay Up To Date